MPCA-data/tidytuesdays/show-n-tell/exercises/README.md

 <img src="../../images/bert_ernie.jpg" width=248 align="right" />

-They say you should read more to write better.
+> They say read more to write better.

-Let's practice interpreting R scripts to a partner, who take what you say and turn it back into code.
+So let's practice interpreting R scripts to a partner, who will try to take what you say and turn it back into code.
 It'll be like a game of **telephone**, but for R.

 #### Steps